Why drinking a glass of water with every meal can improve physical and mental performance

 Coffee, tea, milk…

-Many people turn to teas, coffees or other caffeinated beverages as their main daily fluid intake.
+Many people use teas, coffees or other caffeinated beverages as their main daily fluid intake.
 However, while the first few cups help to hydrate you, research suggests there is a tipping point where these drinks start to become diuretics, and you actually lose more water than you gain.

 “You can have tea and coffee as part of your daily water goal.
 But the evidence is a little skeptical about how much coffee you need to drink for it to have a diuretic effect. caffeine, which is equivalent to four or five reasonably strong coffees.”